 • Help you maintain compliance and good security posture

-From a cybersecurity point of view, the AWS WAR is especially important.
-That’s because it can significantly reduce the number of security incidents your organization experiences.
+From a cybersecurity POV, the AWS WAR is especially important as it can significantly reduce the number of security incidents your organization experiences.

 Why AWS WAR is Important for Cybersecurity

-If you’re building on AWS, it’s important that you familiarize yourself with the shared responsibility model.
+If you’re building on AWS, it’s important you understand the shared responsibility model.
 This is a widely accepted cloud security framework that defines the security responsibilities of both the customer and the cloud service provider.

 Under the shared responsibility model, AWS guarantees the security of the cloud.
 As the customer, you’re responsible for the security within the cloud.